pnp/cli-microsoft365/docs/manual/docs/user-guide/connecting-office-365.md

 ### Logging in to SharePoint Online

 When logging in to SharePoint Online, you can log in either to the tenant admin site (eg. `https://contoso-admin.sharepoint.com`) or any other site in your tenant.
-If you are logged in to the tenant admin site, but would like to get information for some other site, such as the list of its subsites or lists, the CLI will automatically switch to that site, without you having to reauthenticate.
+If you are logged in to the tenant admin site, but would like to get information for some other site, such as the list of its subsites or lists, the CLI will automatically switch to that site, without you having to re-authenticate.

 !!! attention
     Please note, that some commands require login to the tenant admin site, and if you try to execute them, while being logged in to a different site, you will get an error.
 For more information whether the login to the tenant admin site is required or not, refer to the help of that particular command.